Motherboards

 networking Wi-Fi 7 / 2.5GbE LAN / Thunderbolt 4

-Supports DDR5 up to 9066 MT/s (OC) — highest rated OC speed in this Z890 price range
+DDR5 up to 9066 MT/s (OC) — highest certified memory OC speed of any Z890 board in this roundup

 No USB 20Gbps Type-A on rear panel — only USB 10Gbps